Vaibhavverma19/chrome-extension-project/README.md

 2. CSS
 3. Javascript

-STEPS TO USE IT AS A EXTENSION-
+STEPS TO USE IT AS AN EXTENSION-
 1. download and save the folder on your local system.
 2. open chrome and go to the manage extension option.
 3. turn on the developer mode